-habitually characterize phonetic reduction in terms of segmental loss concomitant with shifts in morpheme boundaries (e.g. going to > gonna), rather than in terms of the loss of whole morphemes.
-In this study, we hypothesize that if morphologically lighter forms tend to be more grammaticalized than morphologically heavier forms (Hopper & Traugott 2003: 106; see also Givón's (1990) 'quantity principle'), then grammaticalization may be evidenced in apparent time by an increase in the number of short GE variants relative to long ones (see also Levey MS).
+In operationalizing syntagmatic length as a diagnostic of grammaticalization, we depart from previous approaches which appeal to diachronic processes of phonetic reduction (Cheshire 2007).
+We do this for two reasons.
+Firstly, the derivation of short variants from longer variants (e.g. and things < and things like that) is questionable from a historical perspective (see, for example, Carroll [2008] who reports that short variants such as and such feature among the earliest attestations of GEs).
+Secondly, as acknowledged by Tagliamonte & Denis (2010), scholars of grammaticalization habitually characterize phonetic reduction in terms of segmental loss concomitant with shifts in morpheme boundaries (e.g. going to > gonna), rather than in terms of the loss of whole morphemes.
+In this study, we hypothesize that if morphologically lighter forms tend to be more grammaticalized than morphologically heavier forms (Hopper & Traugott 2003: 106; see also Givón's [1990] 'quantity principle'), then grammaticalization may be evidenced in apparent time by an increase in the number of short GE variants relative to long ones (see also Levey ms.).
 To operationalize syntagmatic length as an independent variable, we therefore coded all GE tokens for whether they were short (1 or 2 lexemes) or long (3+ lexemes).

-To assess decategorialization, we follow the lead of Cheshire (2007) and Tagliamonte & Denis (2010) and examine the collocation of variants with expected NPs, where GE generics match the morphosyntactic features of preceding NPs (10); cases where there is a mismatch between preceding NPs and appended GEs in terms of these features (11); and cases where GEs are appended to non-nominal phrases, i.e. VPs, AdjPs, numerical expressions, clauses and quoted speech (12).
-Tokens that occur after elicited dialect words, as in (13), were coded separately because their categorization is not straightforward.6
+To assess decategorialization, we follow the lead of Cheshire (2007) and Tagliamonte & Denis (2010) and examine the collocation of variants with expected NPs, where GE generics match the morpho-syntactic features of preceding NPs (10); cases where there is a mismatch between preceding NPs and appended GEs in terms of these features (11); and cases where GEs are appended to non-nominal phrases, i.e., VPs, AdjPs, numerical expressions, clauses and quoted speech (12).
+Tokens that occur after elicited dialect words, as in (13), were coded separately because their categorization is not straightforward.

-6 When informants follow an elicited dialect word with a GE, it is not clear whether the GE refers to an NP, implicating a more general set of dialect words ('and other words like this'), or to different word classes
+&lt;sup>6 When informants follow an elicited dialect word with a GE, it is not clear whether the GE refers to a NP, implicating a more general set of dialect words ('and other words like this'), or to different word classes depending on the semantics of the elicited word (e.g. AdjP 'and other adjectives like this' when following 'knackered' in [13]).

-- (10) (a) It must depend on like the weather and stuff. - (b) I think they have got to go through an act of parliament or something. - (11) (a) You never hear Berwick making the news because of attacks on people and stuff like that. - (b) See the dolphins here and everything sometimes, you know. - (12) (a) You never hear of people getting murdered and things like that in Berwick, you know. - (b) I think it's probably homely and everything. - (c) It's the same thing that's in it and everything. - (d) And the media goes, 'Gerard K.O.' and that. - (13) I probably say eh knackered or something like that.
+- (10)(a) It must depend on like the weather and stuff. - (b) I think they have got to go through an act of parliament or something. - (11)(a) You never hear Berwick making the news because of attacks on people and stuff like that. - (b) See the dolphins here and everything sometimes, you know. - (12)(a) You never hear of people getting murdered and things like that in Berwick, you know. - (b) I think it's probably homely and everything - (c) It's the same thing that's in it and everything. - (d) And the media goes, 'Gerard K.O.' and that. - (13) I probably say eh knackered or something like that.

-We used a slightly modified protocol to gauge the decategorialization of GE variants such as and that and or whatever, which do not contain a generic noun that can be coreferenced with an antecedent NP.
-We coded these variants for whether they occurred with NPs, (14), or in extended contexts with non-nominal phrases, (15).7
+We used a slightly modified protocol to gauge the decategorialization of GE variants such as and that and or whatever which do not contain a generic noun that can be co-referenced with an antecedent NP.
+We coded these variants for whether they occurred with NPs, (14), or in extended contexts with non-nominal phrases, (15).

-- (14) (a) I don't know whether it's the adult sheep or whatever. - (b) And she's a good artist and that. - (15) (a) If you wanted to be anonymous or whatever. - (b) And eh we split up and that.
+- (14)(a) I don't know whether it's the adult sheep or whatever. - (b) And she's a good artist and that. - (15)(a) If you wanted to be anonymous or whatever. - (b) And eh we split up and that.